vikingdata/articles/databases/postgresql/pg_inheritance.md

 ```

-* The data deleted in table1 was deleted in table2;
+* The data deleted in table1 was fine;
 * The data deleted in table2 was deleted in table1;